readthedocs/sphinx-autoapi/docs/config.rst

 	Default: ``autoapi``

-	Relative path to output the AutoAPI files into
+	Relative path to output the AutoAPI files into.
+	This can also be used to place the generated documentation anywhere in your documentation hierarchy.

+.. confval:: autoapi_add_toctree_entry

+	Default: ``True``

+	Whether to insert the generated documentation into the toctree.
+	If this is False, the default AutoAPI index page is not generated.
+	You will also need to include the generated documentation in a toctree entry yourself.

+	This can be used with :confval:`autoapi_root` to place the generated documentation somewhere other than the root.

 .. confval:: autoapi_include_summaries